pranavsricharan/word-guess-game/README.md

 ## Disclaimer
 This game is in no way associated with the original Wordle game.
 This is purely made for learning purposes.
 No copyright infringement intended.
 [Link to the original Wordle game](https://www.powerlanguage.co.uk/wordle/).

+## Credits
+Word list generated from a subset of the English words list provided by https://github.com/dwyl/english-words/

 ## Available Scripts

 In the project directory, you can run: